smartkuttan/Algorethics/README.md

 ## Installation

-To install Algorethics, use pip:
+To install the Algorethics AI Library, use pip:

 ```bash
 pip install algorethics